tdbrian/platibusjs/README.md

 Decentralized asynchronous messaging framework on NodeJS

 ## Status
-A port of Platibus on NodeJS
+A port of Platibus on NodeJS current WIP